Who knew the idea of visiting a grocery shop could feel so intimidating?

 But how do you go grocery shop with a newborn?

-Parenting brings out the protective instinct in you and for good reason.
+Parenting brings out the protective instinct in you, and for a good reason.

 It’s totally normal for you to question if it’s too soon for your baby to start going out with you to get the groceries and if not, how do you manage that?